PepTalks Byron Bay, 9 June 2017

 Brought to you by Peppermint magazine, PepTalks features speakers from the pages of Peppermint and beyond who are making a difference in the world.
 Sharing the highs and lows of their journey, along with their most inspirational tales and how-tos, these speakers are sure to leave you feeling inspired and empowered.
 Come along, make authentic connections and go home feeling refreshed and a little more positive about the world.
 Let’s hear it for evenings with meaning!

-Don’t miss our first ever Byron Bay PepTalks event on Friday 9 June 2017.
+Don’t miss our first ever Byron Bay PepTalks event at the beautiful Byron Bay Surf Club on Friday 9 June 2017.
 Emma and Tom Lane, co-owners of The Farm, will kick the night off by sharing their philosophy of ‘Grow, Feed, Educate’ before we welcome James Bartle, founding CEO of social enterprise fashion brand Outland Denim and Angela Simson, health and happiness coach, writer, speaker and creator of The Gratitude Project blog.

 We hope you’ll join us!